Blog

 Combo mods: A less error-prone alternative to home-row mods: It didn’t take long after getting my Keyboardio Atreus for me to try out home-row mods.
 I used them for several months and really wanted to like them – it’s so convenient to have all your modifiers on the home row – but I could never get the timing configuration right.
 In their place, I discovered combo mods, which are almost as convenient and much less error-prone.

-Keyboardio Atreus review: I bought a Keyboardio Atreus a few months ago – here are my thoughts on it.
+Keyboardio Atreus review: I bought a Keyboardio Atreus in early 2021 – here are my thoughts on it.

 Fan control on Armbian's Ubuntu 20.04 ROCKPro64 server image: Armbian’s Ubuntu 20.04 server image for the ROCKPro64 works great – even the ZFS DKMS module installs without a hiccup!
 However, it has no built-in fan control; this post explains how I got it set up.